-You will need to submit a new request for review and start the process from scratch.
+You will need to submit a new request for review and start the process again.

 My protocol is still “live” but I need to make a change.
 What should I do?

-If the researcher is a faculty member, it is the researcher’s responsibility to identify and seek permission to recruit participants.
+Faculty Member: If the researcher is a faculty member, it is their responsibility to identify and seek permission to recruit participants.
 Permission to recruit is a process (letter, email, phone conversation) whereby the researcher seeks permission from an authorized individual to recruit or approach individuals about future participation.
-State agencies, school districts, other academic institutions, shopping malls etc., may not appreciate researchers recruiting their employees or clients without the appropriate permissions.
+State agencies, school districts, other academic institutions, shopping malls, etc., may not appreciate researchers recruiting their employees or clients without the appropriate permission.

-Student-researchers must complete at least the basic training under GROUP 1.
-Each module must be completed at a score of 100%.
-The certificate that lists which modules were completed, the score and pass date must be attached to the protocol for or each individual who will come in contact with research participants or their data.
+Student researchers must complete at least the basic training under GROUP 1.
+Each module must be completed with a score of 100%.
+The certificate that lists which modules were completed, the score, and the pass date must be attached to the protocol for each individual who will come in contact with research participants or their data.

 Do class projects need to seek IRB oversight?

 The UA Little Rock IRB recognizes that many class projects, conducted solely for the purpose of teaching a skill, do not meet federal guidelines.
 However, a faculty member may require any and all projects in a class to come to review.
 If so, the instructor is encouraged to coordinate this with the IRB so that it can respond in a timely manner to the influx of protocols.